 Employed auxiliaries will be given priority consideration.

-At least 2 years chairside assisting experience in general dentistry is required (within the past 5 years) unless RDH (however strongly recommended).
+Must have at least 2 years chairside assisting experience in general dentistry (within the past 5 years) unless RDH (however strongly recommended).

 Program Performance Requirements

 All students admitted to the Expanded Function Dental Auxiliary Program must be able to meet the following requirements:

 Students must be familiar with restorative procedures

 Students must be able to use both direct vision and indirect mirror vision to complete and evaluate restorations, and will have to perfect fine motor skills to enable the accurate and safe application of dental handpieces and instruments.

 Students must be familiar with basic dental terms and nomenclature.